drduh/macOS-Security-and-Privacy-Guide/README.md

 Your FileVault password also acts as a [firmware password](https://support.apple.com/en-us/102384) that will prevent people that don't know it from booting from anything other than the designated startup disk, accessing [Recovery](https://support.apple.com/guide/mac-help/macos-recovery-a-mac-apple-silicon-mchl82829c17/15.0/mac/15.0#mchl5abfbb29), and [reviving](https://support.apple.com/en-us/108900) it with DFU mode.

 FileVault will ask you to set a recovery key in case you forget your password.
 Keep this key stored somewhere safe.
-You'll have the option use your iCloud account to unlock your disk; however, anyone with access to your iCloud account will be able to unlock it as well.
+You will have the option to use your iCloud account to unlock your disk; however, anyone with access to your iCloud account will be able to unlock it as well.

 # Lockdown Mode